Skip to main content

 Low (process improvements, low-probability risks)0-3% reductionRepresentations and warranties; remediation roadmap

 Holdback sizing follows a consistent principle: cover the 18-24 month remediation cost at 1.5-2x estimated cost to account for scope expansion.
-Cyber-specific indemnification caps ($10-25M) should be set separately from the general indemnification basket - cybersecurity exposure is non-linear and should not be diluted by routine operational claims.
+Cyber-specific indemnification caps ($10-25M) should be set separately from the general indemnification basket, cybersecurity exposure is non-linear and should not be diluted by routine operational claims.

 The Deal Lifecycle View